Best Air Fryer for Chicken (Wings, Thighs, Patties & Drumsticks)

 Method

-- For cheese melt, add slice and cook 30–60 sec more.
+3. For a cheese melt, add a slice and cook 30–60 seconds more.
 Serve on toasted buns.

 4) Air Fryer Chicken Drumsticks (Crispy Skin, Tender Inside)